wuqixiaobai/wpsso-plm/readme.txt

 == Upgrade Notice ==

-= 2.0.6-dev4 =
+= 2.0.6-dev5 =

-(2016/06/10) Added a new checkbox to delete addresses.
-Moved two methods from WpssoPlmAddress to SucomUtil for WPSSO v3.32.4-1.
+(2016/06/12) Added a new checkbox to delete addresses.
+Replaced two methods in WpssoPlmAddress for SucomUtil methods.
+Added a new hook for the 'wpsso_place_options' filter.

 = 2.0.5-1 =